quadram-institute-bioscience/tatajuba/README.md

 soul-crushing version of the software, you can download it and compile it yourself.
 This repository must be cloned with `git clone --recursive` to ensure it also downloads [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib) and [our modified version of BWA](https://github.com/leomrtns/bwa).
+You will need a recent version of GCC in your system.

 This sofware uses `autotools`, so you can install it with `configure` + `make`.
 You may need to define where you want it installed with `configure --prefix=DIR` which is where are your unix-like